danielhelen/php-lambda/README.md

 Before creating the CloudFormation stacks in the AWS console, the `package.zip` file needs to be uploaded to an S3 bucket.
 This is because the Lambda function needs some code when it is first created.
-For future releases of the source code, run `make buld` again and upload the zip file via the Lambda console.
+For future releases of the source code, run `make build` again and upload the zip file via the Lambda console.

 Use the CloudFormation console to create the Lambda function using the `lambda.json` file.
-You will need to specify the bucket name and object key of the the compressed source code in S3.
+You will need to specify the bucket name and object key of the compressed source code in S3.
 You can also change the custom runtime layer that it uses but a default is provided.
 Take a look at the list of available [Bref runtimes](https://runtimes.bref.sh/).
 They provide runtimes for different versions of PHP and ones suitable for different situations such as serving web requests or running simple functions.